bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 Executing the vanilla-pad pipeline results in a list of scores, one for each input sample compared against each registered model.
-Depending on the chosen ScoreWriter, these scores can be in csv, 4 columns, or 5 columns format, or in a custom user-defined format.
+Depending on the chosen ScoreWriter, these scores can be in CSV, 4 columns, or 5 columns format, or in a custom user-defined format.
-By default the scores are written in the specified output directory (pointed to vanilla-pad with the ``-o`` option), and in the 4 columns format.
+By default, the scores are written in the specified output directory (pointed to vanilla-pad with the ``-o`` option), and in the 4 columns format.

 The scores represent the performance of a system on that data, but are not